IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ## Part 2: Designing the Declarative Part

-Now that the Ansible automation tools are installed, it is time to plan for the desired state of our lab infrastructure.
+Now that the Ansible automation tools have been installed, you can start planning the desired state of your lab infrastructure.

-This is the most challenging aspect of the task, as we start with a blank screen.
-A starting point must be chosen, followed by a description of the expected results.
+This is the most challenging part of the process, as you are starting from scratch.
+First, you must choose a starting point and provide a description of the expected results.

-The chosen approach is to start at the bare-metal hypervisor level and then move on to the virtual machine and its network configuration.
+It is recommended that you start at the bare-metal hypervisor level before moving on to the virtual machine and its network configuration.

 - At the start of the hypervisor system, all provisioned **tap** interfaces are owned by this Type 2 hypervisor.